qiuwenbaike/Write/README.md

 #### Responsive skin

-Note that this skin is responsive by default, i.e. it fits the screen both on deskops and on mobile screens.
+Note that this skin is responsive by default, i.e. it fits the screen both on desktops and on mobile screens.
 If you need unresponsive design, just set in `LocalSettings.php`:

     $wgMedikResponsive = false;